Baptism

 Baptism Session for Parents

 Parents are required to attend one Baptism Session for Parents prior to the Baptism of their child.
 The session schedule can be found below.
 Sessions are waived for parents who have attended a session in the 24 months prior to the scheduled Baptism.
-Classes are held on Sunday afternoons at 2pm and last about one hour.
+Classes are held on Sunday afternoons at 1pm and last about one hour and 15 minutes.
 Below is the current schedule of dates.
 Please call Peggy Byers at 864-4714 or send an This email address is being protected from spambots.
 You need JavaScript enabled to view it. to sign up.

 BAPTISM CLASS